K-Lane Kennels Environmental Commitment

 Some of our environmentally responsible choices include:

-Since 2014, installing 48 kilowatt (kW), 192-panel solar farm to generate 100 percent of our electrical needs.
+Since 2014, installing 48 kilowatt (kW), 192-panel solar farm to generate 100 percent of our kennel electrical needs.
 It's a 100 percent renewable energy resource with no need for non-renewable electricity.

 Since 2008, using geothermal earth heat to heat the kennel facility.
 It’s a 100 percent renewable energy resource with no need for natural gas.
+In 2018, we supplemented that system with an electrical boiler system, which also relies on our solar farm for energy.

 Since 2002, planting over 5,000 trees and shrubs.
 Trees absorb carbon dioxide and are vital carbon sinks.
-Many of our plantings are berry producing, which is great for birds and bees, and wild-life friendly.
+Many of our plantings are berry producing, which is great for native birds and bees, and is wild-life friendly.

-In 2016, we set up an apiary and began beekeeping to harvest flower power!
+In 2016, we set up an apiary and began beekeeping to harvest flower power.

 The largest portion of our 12.5 acre property is covered with native prairie grasses making it an incredible carbon sink.